sunlight999/rld-back/server/README.md

-# Angular 2 Auth Tutorial
+# Relieved back end project

-In step 7 , the links to components are displayed dynamically.
+this is a rest api

 ## To use

 There is a simple server implementation included.
-It serves static files from `public/` and handle requests to `/api/heroes` to fetch or add data.
-Start a server with the following:
+It handle requests to `/api` to fetch or add data.
+To start a  server with the following:

 ### Node